+- 8.3.1.1 The routine needs to include a Jumping section2 - 8.3.1.2 The routine needs to include a floor element1 - 8.3.1.3 The routine needs to include a 360-degree rotation on one leg

+8.4 Specialty

-- 8.3.1 This dance form can be classical ballet, Jazz Dance, modern or contemporary ballet.
-The following elements are required: - 8.3.1.1 The routine needs to include a Jumping section - 8.3.1.2 The routine needs to include a floor element - 8.3.1.3 The routine needs to include a 360 degree rotation on one leg - 8.4 Specialty - 8.4.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
-The following elements are required: - 8.4.1.1 This routine needs to clearly represent the dance and heritage rhythmically.
-African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 8.4.1.2 This routine needs to include a 360degree rotation on one leg - 8.4.1.3 This routine needs to include a jumping section - 8.4.1.4 - Each dancer of the Couple must execute the required elements.
+- 8.4.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
+The following elements are required: - 8.4.2 Each dancer of the Couple must execute the required elements - 8.4.2.1 This routine needs to clearly represent the dance and heritage rhythmically.
+African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 8.4.2.2 This routine needs to include a 360degree rotation on one leg - 8.4.2.3 This routine needs to include a jumping section2